bata24/gef/README.md

 - `gef reset-breakpoint`: shows and resets all breakpoints.
 - `gef arch-list`: displays defined architecture information.
     - ![](images/gef-arch-list.png)
-- `gef pyobj-list`: displays defined global python objects.
+- `gef pyobj-list`: displays defined global Python objects.
     - ![](images/gef-pyobj-list.png)
 - `gef avail-comm-list`: displays a list of commands which are available or not for the current architecture and gdb execution mode.
     - ![](images/gef-avail-comm-list.png)